swxxii/TweetExpire/README.md

 4. Install Tweepy  `pip install tweepy`

-5. Put the configured **TweetExpire.py** script somewhere on your NAS
+5. Put the configured `TweetExpire.py` script somewhere on your NAS

-6. Create a script to run the script inside your virtual Python (use script path from your own setup)
+6. Create a script to run the script inside your virtual Python

    ```bash
    #!/bin/bash